Reza Abdoh: Early life and family

 Abdoh was born in Tehran in 1963, the first child of Ali Abdoh, a prominent athlete, businessman and founder of the Persepolis Football Club, and Homa Oboodi (née Mohajerin).
 His paternal grandfather was Mohammad Abdoh Boroujerdi, a chief justice and expert in Islamic law in the Reza Shah era.

 Abdoh had two brothers, Sardar "Sid" Abdoh and Salar Abdoh, and one sister, Negar.
 He had one half-sister, Regina, from his father's previous marriage to an American woman.
 On his father's side, he was first cousins once removed with Dara Khosrowshahi.

-In 1977 Reza was sent to England where he attended day school in London while living with his grandmother.
+In 1977, Reza was sent to England where he attended day school in London while living with his grandmother.
 In 1978, he was sent to Wellington, an exclusive boarding school in Somerset, England.

 In the wake of the Iranian Revolution, Ali Abdoh traveled to California with his four children and settled in West Covina, California.
 Reza's father, who had plans to open a hotel in Iran on the eve of the revolution, faced financial ruin.
-In the Fall, Reza began classes at University of Southern California where he completed one semester.
+He began classes at University of Southern California where he completed one semester.
 In January 1980, Ali Abdoh died of a heart attack on a squash court at the Los Angeles Athletic Club.
 It is said that he died not long after discovering that Reza was gay.